 - January 4, 2011, the vessel was docked in homeport Port Everglades (Fot Lauderdale) and preparing for departure on a “Jam Fest” (music-themed) cruise to Western Caribbean.
 Local authorities (police, Border Protection, DEA, Customs and Immigration officers) boarded and raided the ship searching for contraband goods and illegal drugs.
 The operation, assisted by sniffing dogs, resulted in several passenger arrests and a total of 15 seizures (including of LSD, psychedelic mushrooms, marijuana, ecstasy, prescription drugs and paraphernalia).

-- May 4, 2014, the ship was docked in call port Funchal Madeira (an autonomous territory of Portugal).
+- May 4, 2014, the ship was docked in call port Funchal Madeira Island (Portugal’s autonomous territory).
 The local police boarded and seized 132 kilos of cocaine, also arresting 3 male passengers (aged 29, 32, 33) and charging them with drug smuggling.
 The huge amount of cocaine was stored in their cruise cabin, in their backpacks and also taped around their bodies.
 The incident occurred on a on a Transatlantic repositioning cruise from South America to Europe (Buenos Aires to Barcelona), which itinerary included call ports in Argentina, Brazil, Canary Islands and Spain.